kranzky/insoluble/folly.md

 As they sorted through the pills, Mike noticed that their quantities seemed to have a universal relevance, almost as if they were being guided by some higher power.
 The Princess, sensing the group's exhaustion and hunger, sighed and said, "Ugh, I'm tired, hungry, and wet.
 Can someone fetch me a snack?"

-Mike observed the Princess as the group trudged on, encountering even stranger formations along their journey.
-"Coffee, anyone?"
-Mike offered, trying to lift their spirits.
-The Princess busied herself with consuming the coffee and smiled, her face still filthy from the environment.
-"Thanks, Mike," she said, grateful for the small comfort.
-They continued to rely on teamwork and trust to face the challenges ahead.

 Mike noticed a small creature with an outstretched palm, offering them pills with a nice smile.
 The group exchanged glances, wondering if they should trust this being, as they had seen various quantities of these pills in the alien world, leading them to believe they held some universal significance, perhaps even faith-based or related to the mysterious court they had heard about.

 "Ramshackle problem-solving pays," the Assistant said.
 "I think we should consider taking these pills," Dan suggested, looking at Rob, who was already racing through the possible consequences of eating the mysterious offering.